spacetelescope/webbpsf/docs/intro.rst

 From a user's perspective WebbPSF provides the following enhancements over JWPSF:

 * Updated to the most recent JWST pupil and OPD models, Revision V.
 * Added TFI and FGS models.
+TFI then updated to NIRISS.
 * Updated lists of available filters.
-* Added support for coronagraphic observations with MIRI, NIRCam, and TFI.
-(Note that MIRI coronagraphy models were already available using the ``JWcorPSF`` code split from ``JWPSF``, but with substantial limitations on computation such as a fixed oversampling factor.
-NIRCam and TFI coronagraphy were not supported)
+* Added support for coronagraphic and spectroscopic observing modes.
 * Includes the detector rotations, particularly for MIRI and NIRSpec
 * Adds ability to set output image FOV size and pixel sampling, separate from the oversampling factor used for the optical propagation.
 * New & improved graphical user interface.